belte

 6.4 Numerics

 To allow for better interop, several numeric types can be used to specify specific sizes.
 These being int8, uint8, int16, uint16, int32, uint32, int64, uint64, float32, float64.
+These types are always non-nullable.

 All arithmetic upcasts to int and decimal, so casting is required in cases such as: